Getting Help

 You have everything it takes.
 The grit, the will power, you never quit.
 Now sometimes that gets in the way of solving a problem.
 After hours trying to fix something, the best to do is probably to have a break.
 Going for a walk does wonders.
 Go to the gym, talk to someone, socialise, sleep.
 If you can’t do any of these things, ok, watch something on Youtube or Netflix, but generally try doing things that don’t involve a screen.

 Remember, looking at a problem for hours isn’t a waste of time.
 Your brain is piecing everything together.
 You’re getting familiar with the code.
-An unproductive day stuck with a problem is really a great opportunity for learning.
+An unproductive day stuck with a problem is a great opportunity for learning.
 You learned a thousand ways it doesn’t work.
-And then, all of the sudden, in the middle of a break, you might have that Eureka moment.
+And then, all of the sudden, in the middle of a break, you might have that eureka moment.
 Or when you get back into it, you’ll have a fresh brain and renewed perspective.
 Trust me, it works!

 Log in to mark this article as read and save your progress.